 • Enter the SNMP username and the SNMP password.
-Enter the user name.

-The SNMP manager access data can be set for all DECT managers here or for each individual DECT manager ( p.
+The SNMP manager access data can be set for all DECT managers here or for each individual DECT manager (p.
 31).

-▶ If the access data defined here should be used for all DECT managers, click on Use on all DECT Managers.
+If the access data defined here should be used for all DECT managers, click on Use on all DECT Managers.